glnmario/glnmario.github.io/index.md

 ## GitHub
 - [emo2vec](https://github.com/Procope/emo2vec/blob/master/README.md): expand an emotion lexicon via label propagation and learn emotion-specific word embeddings from an annotated corpus

+> The only way to predict the future is to invent it.
+> Alan Kay